 Orly is a very well known name in the beauty and skin care world, so that’s a bonus.
 However, it does mean you pay a little premium for this product, which is a liquid cuticle softener rather than a remover.
 It’s important we get that across, as we’ve already seen people complain that they had to cut the softened cuticles off with a trimmer – the same is true here.
 A natural formula with no nasty ingredients, it’s supplied in an 18mm bottle.

-The bottle comes with Orly’s patented ‘Gripper Gap’ lid which makes it easier to take off and screw on.
-Customer reviews are very good on the whole with 86% giving this product 4-stars and above.
-The sole 1-star review is a very informative one that simply reads ‘rubbish’.
-If you like name brands and are looking for a softening liquid, this one comes highly recommended by a good number of satisfied customers, despite the higher price.
+The cuticle bottle comes with Orly’s patented ‘Gripper Gap’ lid which makes it easier to take off and screw on.
+Customer reviews are very good.
+If you like name brands and are looking for a softening liquid, this cuticle remover comes highly recommended by a good number of satisfied customers, despite the higher price.

 8. All-Skr 3-piece Cuticle Set

 This neat little three-piece cuticle manicure set comes at a sensible price – you’ll get change from £10 – and includes a snipper type of cuticle cutters, complete with sprung handles for ease of use, plus a cuticle push back device, and a device that can be used to scrape varnish off or clear dirt from under the nails.
 Each is made from stainless steel, and while these are clearly not designed for professional use, we think this is a handy set for when you’re on the move.

 This set is well-packaged and, in the list we have put together, also very sensibly priced.
 Designed for ease of use and durability, each of the tools has a purpose and will be used.